Adobe-Consulting-Services/acs-aem-commons/README.md

 ## Rules

 * Spaces, not tabs.
-* Provide documentation in the Wiki.
-Doesn't have to be a lot.
-Just something.
+* Provide documentation in the gh-pages branch.
 * Target AEM 5.6.
 If it works on 5.5, super.
 But don't go out of your way.
 * API classes and interfaces must have JavaDocs.
-Not necessary for implentation classes.
+Not necessary for implementation classes.
 * Don't use author tags.
 This is a community project.

 ## Want commit rights?